MelSumner/domain-tracker/README.md

 - mylearningjourney.dev
   - intended to document my own learning journey, and provide a template for others to use to create their own learning journey
 - murderjs.com
-  - this is my someday fork of ember.js (when it gets too much like React I will make my own framework)
+  - this is my someday fork of ember.js (when it gets too much like React I will make my own framework) with crows-as-a-mascot
 - psaforhumanity.com
   - people were doing really dumb shit when I bought this domain.
 IDK what to use it for now
 - puffywhitecloud.com